UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

  be able to release the hold themselves once under quota again with the `qrls all` command.

 - 2023-03-14 09:30 - A datacentre cooling issue has caused servers in Kathleen to overheat and power off.
  As of the afternoon, work continues to bring Kathleen back up.
+16:20 - We expect to be able to put Kathleen back in service tomorrow.

 ### Young